jonthorell/PirateIsland/README.md

 # To-do

-Re-factor the code in create.py so it is easier to read
+1. Re-factor the code in create.py so it is easier to read
+2. Change all output so it will fit in 80-columns.

 # Credits